mcanyucel/Mini-Spotify-Controller/README.md

 # Mini Spotify Controller

 I am not a big fan of the original Spotify App that does not have a mini player.
-I just want a tiny window that displays current track, and play/pause, next, previous track feeatures.
+I just want a tiny window that displays current track, and play/pause, next, previous track features.
 So I have written this small applicatin which uses Spotify Web API to control the streaming.
 Note that this application does not stream; it just works as a mini controller to the actual device that is streaming the track.
 It gets the active device from the API, so you can control any source (phone, PC...etc.).
 It only displays the current track name, artist name and album name to be minimal; but you can always open your streaming app for more information.
 *UPDATE:* With versions 2.0.0.1+, the app can also play the track internally.

 **The application requires to have a Spotify Premium account to work.
 It will not work with free accounts, since free accounts does not support Web API.**